2jun0/async-sqlmodel/README.md

 ## Async-SQLModel

-Async-SQLModel is an extension module of [SQLmodel](https://sqlmodel.tiangolo.com/).
-It enables the creation of awaitable fields in SQLModel, making it compatible with asynchronous programming, particularly beneficial when utilizing asynchronous relationship fields.
+Async-SQLModel is an extension module of [SQLModel](https://sqlmodel.tiangolo.com/),
+making it compatible with asynchronous programming, especially useful when lazy-loading relational fields asynchronously.
+It supports awaitable fields in SQLModel model, making access to other fields awaitable.

 Available under the [MIT License](./LICENSE).